What is a Rich Snippet?

 Event

-Displays information about an event, such as the date, time, location, and ticket availability.
+This covers the information about an event like its date, time, location, and ticket availability.

 Review